xavierguihot/spark_helper/README.md

 // splitting the input with \n), it splits the file in records based on a custom
 // delimiter.
 This way, xml, json, yml or any multi-line record file format can
 // be used with Spark:
-sc.textFile("/my/input/folder/path", "---\n")
+sc.textFile("/my/input/folder/path", "---\n") // for a yml file for instance

 // Equivalent to rdd.flatMap(identity) for RDDs of Seqs or Options: rdd.flatten

-// Equivalent to sparkContext.textFile(), but for each line is tupled with its
+// Equivalent to sc.textFile(), but for each line is tupled with its file path: sc.textFileWithFileName("/my/input/folder/path")
-// file path:
-SparkHelper.textFileWithFileName("folder", sparkContext)
 // which produces:
 // RDD(("folder/file_1.txt", "record1fromfile1"), ("folder/file_1.txt", "record2fromfile1"),
 //    ("folder/file_2.txt", "record1fromfile2"), ...)